 Ice – much to my surprise, you can drive over the lakes in Alaska due to them all being frozen.
 Thankfully, I’ve yet to find any which crack if you’re too

 fat heavy, but you do slide all over the place if you’re not being careful.
 Hover, due to them not allowing you to get stuck in the currents and washed away, these aren’t as bad as the water hazards in the other two regions.

 Other than the weather-based obstacles you’ll need to overcome as you go back and forth, delivering resources and saving sunken vehicles, the terrain itself can be a bastard with steep mountains, flooded roads, maze-like tree placements, and small winding roads which will result in you becoming a write-off if you slip and fall off them.
 As such, don’t be surprised if you find yourself losing hours upon hours of time simply completing one or two missions.

 If you’re worried about running out of things to do – don’t be.
 There are 215 missions for complete across all three regions, 54 watchtowers to find, 65 upgrades, 11 vehicles to unlock by saving and finding them, and a bunch of very, very long-to-obtain trophies.
 There are also a bunch of ‘contests’, these are similar to the standard tasks but you’re timed and the faster you are, the more rewards you get.
-So, if you’re looking for a game to play whilst we’re all currently in lockdown, a game which will easily last a few months and entertain those who love simulation and realistic mechanics, SnowRunner is for you!
+So, if you’re looking for a game to play whilst we’re all currently in lockdown, a game that will easily last a few months and entertain those who love simulation and realistic mechanics, SnowRunner is for you!